josephearl/awesome-retrospectives/README.md

 * [Agile Retrospectives: Making Good Teams Great](https://pragprog.com/book/dlret/agile-retrospectives) - *Esther Derby and Diana Larsen.* A book on using retrospectives to improve teams.
 * [Project Retrospectives: A Handbook for Team Reviews](http://www.dorsethouse.com/books/pr.html) - *Norman L. Kerth.* One of the earliest books on running retrospectives.
 * [Agile Retrospectives](https://leanpub.com/b/agileretrospectives) - *Various authors.* A bundle of 6 ebooks on retrospectives from Leanpub including Getting Value out of Agile Retrospectives, Fun Retrospectives, Fifty Quick Ideas To Improve Your Retrospectives, The Retrospective Handbook, Agile Retrospective Kickstarter and Retrospectives for Organizational Change.
+* [Gamestorming: A Playbook for Innovators, Rulebreakers](https://www.amazon.com/Gamestorming-Playbook-Innovators-Rulebreakers-Changemakers/dp/0596804172) - *Dave Gray*.
+Learn how to create an engaging and creative environment with gamestorming.

 ## Articles About Retrospectives